 - Use vegan sour cream or yogurt instead of dairy.

-Bonus Tip: Incorporate chopped pecans or vegan chocolate chips to add extra texture and a fun twist.
+Bonus Tip: Add chopped pecans or vegan chocolate chips for extra texture and fun.

 Check out our Vegan Chocolate Cake to explore more rich and plant-based dessert options that don’t sacrifice indulgence.